jw4rd/shieldMill/README.md

 ![shield](https://raw.github.com/jw4rd/shieldmill/master/img/zoom.png)

-The "origin offset" inputs in the lower left will offset the cut file relative to the home position of the milling machine used to cut the circuit board.
+The "origin offset" inputs in the lower right corner will offset the cut file relative to the home position of the milling machine used to cut the circuit board.

 That's it!